Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 How long to spend in Tekapo: 1 or 2 nights

 Tekapo is the first major stop on your Christchurch to Queenstown road trip.
 This picturesque town sits on the shores of the magnificent Lake Tekapo.
-It’s one of my favourite spots in New Zealand, it really doesn’t get more beautiful than this.
+It’s one of my favourite spots in New Zealand; it really doesn’t get much more beautiful than this.

-Depending on what you want to do, I’d suggest spending at least one, if not two, nights here.
+Depending on what you want to do in Tekapo, I suggest spending at least one, if not two, nights here.

-Tekapo is a Dark Sky Reserve meaning it’s one of the best places in New Zealand to stargaze.
-You can opt to join a tour to do this, including with the Dark Sky Project or with Chameleon
+Tekapo is a Dark Sky Reserve, which means it’s one of the best places in New Zealand and the World to stargaze.
+You can join a tour to do this, including with the Dark Sky Project or Chameleon

 One of the most famous spots to stargaze is the Mount John Observatory.
 This famous stargazing spot sits on the top of Mount John and is home to some powerful stargazing equipment.
 To use the stargazing equipment, you’ll need to join a tour